 Deirdre McDermott (AIA) received her B.Arch from the Cornell University School of Architecture.
 She has worked in the offices of SOM, CCS and, most recently, as a Director at Moed de Armas & Shannon (MdeAS).
 At MdeAS, she led projects for major developers in New York working on commercial properties and privately owned public spaces throughout the city.
 Deirdre is a registered architect in New York State.

 Nicholas McDermott (RA, LEED AP) received his BA in philosophy from the University of Pennsylvania, and his M.Arch from the Yale University School of Architecture.
 At Yale he was awarded the James Gamble Rogers Fellowship and the David Taylor Memorial Prize.
 He was also a Student Fellow at the Yale Urban Design Workshop, where he worked on public and non-profit design projects with communities in and around New Haven.
 In New York he has worked for Rogers Marvel Architects and, earlier, SOM.
-He has taught graduate design studios at Yale and at the New Jersery Institute of Technology (NJIT) and as a Visiting Assistant Professor at Pratt Institute.
+He has taught graduate level design studios at Yale and at the New Jersey Institute of Technology (NJIT) and as a Visiting Assistant Professor at Pratt Institute.
 Nicholas has been a guest critic at Columbia, Cooper Union, MIT, Parsons, Pratt, RISD, Wesleyan, and Yale.
 Nicholas is a registered architect in New York and South Carolina and is a LEED Accredited Professional.

 Future Expansion has an enthusiastic attitude for the creation of new architectural and urban possibilities.
 It was established on its two partners more than fifteen years of combined experience practicing architecture in New York and their desire to generate a new body of work for, and from, a changing city.